Thanksgiving dinner: Turkey

 Thanksgiving turkey is sometimes stuffed with a traditional savory bread pudding and roasted.
 Sage is the standard herb added to the stuffing, along with chopped onions and celery.
 Other ingredients, such as chopped chestnuts or other tree nuts, crumbled sausage or bacon, carrots, cranberries, raisins, and/or apples, may be added to stuffing.
 If the mixture is cooked outside the bird, a stock is generally added to prevent it from drying out.
 A number of cultural and regional factors affect whether this is referred to as "stuffing" or "dressing".

 Turkeys prepared as the main course of a Thanksgiving meal are traditionally roasted, though certain cooks and regional preferences may feature a bird that has been grilled, smoked, or which has had its individual cuts braised, or sous vide.
 In recent years, the popularity of deep-fried turkey has grown substantially, owing to its shorter preparation time and production of a bird with moist interior meat and a crispy exterior skin.
 Despite its popularity, this method also carries higher safety risks than others.

 The consumption of turkey on Thanksgiving is so ingrained in American culture that each year since 1947, the National Turkey Federation (and, as far back as 1873, commercial turkey farmers) has presented a live turkey to the president of the United States prior to each Thanksgiving.
 These turkeys were initially slaughtered and eaten for the president's Thanksgiving dinner; since 1989, the presented turkeys have typically been given a mock pardon to great fanfare and sent to a park to live out the rest of their usually short natural lives.
-However the first "pardon" to a turkey was given by President Abraham Lincoln in 1863, and there is a monument in Hartford, Connecticut, to this one.
+However the first "pardon" to a turkey was given by President Abraham Lincoln in 1863, and there is a monument in Hartford, Connecticut, to this one; this story may be aprocyphal, as it first appeared in print two years after it allegedly happened, after Lincoln had been assassinated.